 Duux Bora Smart Dehumidifier

-The Duux Bora Smart Dehumidifier is currently on offer directly from Duux for £230, which is the cheapest it's ever been.
-It's also available from the following retailers:
+The Duux Bora Smart is also currently on offer directly from Duux for £220

 • Type: Refrigerant